 EJCW conducted a water and wastewater needs assessment in 2016, identifying water and wastewater concerns of residents in five homes in the Middlefield Road area.
 Three residents rated "water quality" as being a "very severe" or "severe" problem in their community.
-Bottled water deliveries to Livingston Mutual Water Company began in 2016 under the State Water Board Emergency Drinking Water Program and were transitioned on July 1, 2017 to the Salinas Valley Replacement Water Settlement.
+Bottled water deliveries to Livingston Mutual began in 2016 under the State Water Board Emergency Drinking Water Program and were transitioned on

+July 1, 2017 to the Salinas Valley Replacement Water Settlement.
 All five households reported using bottled water for drinking and cooking.
+Replacement water delivery began in 2017 via the Settlement Agreement funds to Tryhorn Mutual Water System.
+Lagunita Water Company is also eligible for replacement water under the Settlement Agreement.